|Nutrition Facts (per serving)|

 It all begins with a short infusion of traditional spices in a trio of creams.
 This includes a shot of Kerrygold, a favorite Irish cream liqueur on the market.
 The coconut milk gives it a great tropical flair, which really plays off the rum in the finished drink.

-- Slowly pour 3 ounces of the infused cream to create a floating layer on top of the drink.
+Slowly pour 3 ounces of the infused cream to create a floating layer on top of the drink.

 Finish with a dusting of nutmeg.
+Serve and enjoy.